No. 53: Don Drysdale

 Truth that’s been told: Drysdale is in the Labor Movement Hall of Fame.

-Dare to discover: There is no Labor Movement Hall of Fame, but if there was, this essay by Pete Dreier in The Nation convinces us there should be.
+Dare to discover: There is no such a thing, but if there was, this essay by Pete Dreier in The Nation could convince anyone there should be.
 With Drysdale in it.

-In order to form a more perfect MLB labor union, Drysdale and Koufax held a very visible 32-day contract holdout prior to the 1966 season.
-Ginger Drysdale, Don’s wife, a member of the Screen Actors Guild, suggested that they join forces.
+In order to form a more perfect MLB labor union, Drysdale and Koufax staged a very visible 32-day contract holdout prior to the 1966 season.
+Because Don’s wife, Ginger, was a member of the Screen Actors Guild, she suggested that they join forces to get more attention.
 “If (Dodgers GM) Buzzie (Bavasi) is going to compare the two of you, why don’t you just walk in there together?” she proposed.

 Truth that’s been told: Don Drysdale could carry a tune and was a professional recording artist.

-Truth that’s been told: When Drysdale married Ann Meyers on the first day of November in 1986, what made that even more unique than a matrimony of Southern California star athletes was it was the first time that a married couple were members of their respective sports’ Hall of Fame.
+Truth that’s been told: When Don Drysdale married Ann Meyers on the first day of November in 1986, it was the first time a married couple were members of their respective sports’ Hall of Fame.

-Dare to discover: It worked because, after 10 years of falling short of the 75 percent of writers’ votes needed, Drysdale finally got into Cooperstown.
+Dare to discover: It’s true only because, after 10 years of falling short of the 75 percent of writers’ votes needed, Don Drysdale finally got voted into Cooperstown.

-She met Drysdale appropriately when she appeared as a competitor and he was a broadcaster on ABC’s “The Superstars” made-for-TV competition, which took place in the Bahamas.
+She met Drysdale in December of 1979 as she appeared as a competitor and he was a broadcaster on ABC’s “The Superstars” made-for-TV competition, taking place in the Bahamas.

-She thought he was Don Meredith, the former NFL quarterback part of ABC’s “Monday Night Football” team.
-Her Midwestern mother was more enamored with meeting Bob Uecker, another part of the ABC telecast, because she was so familiar with him as the Milwaukee Brewers’ broadcaster.
+She admitted that she thought he was Don Meredith, the former NFL quarterback part of ABC’s “Monday Night Football” team.
+Her Midwestern mother was at the show’s taping and was more enamored with meeting Bob Uecker, another part of the ABC telecast, because she was so familiar with him as the Milwaukee Brewers’ broadcaster.

-Don just turned 50 and Anne was 31 when they married.
+Don had just turned 50 and Annie was 31 when they married.
+Don had divorced Ginger two months after his 1969 retirement.

 In Mark Whicker’s 2025 book, “Up And In: The Life of a Dodgers Legend,” time and time again Drysdale was referred to by family and friends as “a man’s man.”